tandero/tandero.github.io/content/now.md

 I'm finishing my PhD at the University of Toronto, ambitiously aiming to be done by August 2020.
 I study meta-awareness and attention for my primary PhD work.
 I also study [psychedelic microdosing](https://psychedelicscience.ca) and we published some of the first research on the topic.
 We hope to begin our clinical trial in early 2020.

+I did [a podcast](https://anchor.fm/tick-talk/episodes/Thomas-Anderson-Meditation--Science-and-Psychedelics-ea20jm) in December 2019 that's got some background and recent thoughts.

 <!--### Where am I headed tomorrow? -->